vincentxa847/From_Raw_Data_to_Differential_Expression/README.md

 - s11.c2.fq -> group “C” replicate 3
 - s12.c2.fq -> group “C” replicate 4

-These data sets contain sequencing reads generated with single-end sequencing using NextSeq500 sequencer.
-The reads are preselected so that they originate from chromosome 2 of mouse genome.
+These data sets contain sequencing reads generated with single-end sequencing using NextSeq500 sequencer, which  were prepared using Illumina “stranded” protocol The reads are preselected so that they originate from chromosome 2 of mouse genome.

 Reference genome :
 The reference genome in form of fasta file represents chromosome 2 of mm10 mouse genome